astuff/ssc_joystick/README.md

 the vehicle control software modules, and the drive by wire module.
 It is recommended you use the --screen option when launching so that you can see the feedback provided by the module.

-Once the software is running, push the engage button to take control with the joystick, ENGAGED will be output to the screen.
+Once the software is running, push either the engage button on the joystick or both the cruise control set/dec and decrease gap buttons on the steering wheel to take control with the joystick, ENGAGED will be output to the screen.
 The desired speed defaults to 0 mph when you engage, so the software will automatically engage the brakes.

 You can then press the drive button to place the gear in drive, since the desired speed is still zero the brakes